AnBasement/baseball-scorecard/README.md

 baseball-scorecard/
 │
-├── docs/                     → Documentation files
-│   ├── checklists/           → Markdown checklists for each phase (phase-1-checklist.md … phase-7-checklist.md)
-│   └── ROADMAP.md            → Detailed development roadmap
 ├── index.html                → Main HTML file
 ├── style.css                 → Styling for the scorecard
 ├── script.js                 → JavaScript logic and interactivity
 ├── README.md                 → Project overview
 ├── CHANGELOG.md              → Version history and updates
 └── LICENSE                   → Project license

----

-## 📌 Roadmap

-A more detailed plan for the progress of the project can be found in ROADMAP.md.

 ---